tannerjt/classybrew/readme.md

 // classification
-brew.getSeries(); // returns Array of original data brew.getNumClasses(); // returns set number of classes brew.classify(Method:optional, Classes:optional); // returns classified data.
-Defaults to natural breaks methods brew.getBreaks(); // will call classify but for performance returns pointer if classify has already been called
+brew.getSeries(); // returns Array of original data brew.getNumClasses(); // returns set number of classes brew.getBreaks(); // will call classify but for performance returns pointer if classify has already been called brew.getClassificationMethods // returns available classification methods to pass to classify()

 //color theory
 brew.getColorCodes(); // returns array of all available color codes